guifel/nocust-client-doc/README.md

 );
 ```

-This issues a contract call to initiate a withdrawal.
-After 36h to 72h \(corresponding to one full commit-chain round\), the withdrawal needs to be confirmed.
+This makes a contract call to initiate a withdrawal.
+After 36h to 72h \(corresponding to one full NOCUST round\), the withdrawal needs to be confirmed.
 To query how much time is left before the withdrawal can be confirmed you can call `getBlocksToWithdrawalConfirmation()`:

 ```typescript
 const blocksToConfirmation : number = await lqdManager.getBlocksToWithdrawalConfirmation(bob)